 Equity and Inclusion

 Covid-19 has exacerbated existing achievement- and opportunity-gaps across the land.
 Learning loss will probably be greatest among low-income, Black, and Latinx students.
 Lower-income students are less likely to have access to high-quality remote learning or to a conducive learning environment, such as a quiet space with minimal distractions, devices they do not need to share, high-speed internet connectivity, and parental/academic supervision.
 While many public K-12 districts and their schools express a commitment to infusing the values and best practices of equity and inclusion within the curriculum and school climate, we encourage families to look for specific, demonstrated evidence of this stated commitment.
 Are teachers explicitly encouraged to attend to their students’ emotions, questions and worries by maintaining openness to these difficult conversations about culture and race?
 Are educators and administrators inspired to navigate their own personal thoughts, manage their discomfort, and exercise self-care so they can be fully present for their students and families?
 What ‘models and methods’ are in place to ensure that our most vulnerable students (Black, Latinx and low-income students, English language learners, students with 504/IEP plans, students experiencing homelessness, etc.) have timely and equitable access to the resources they need to thrive?
-Are schools utilizing a data-driven approach to understand and mitigate the short- and long-term economic impacts of learning loss and higher dropout rates?
+Are schools utilizing a data-driven approach to understand and mitigate the short- and long-term economic impacts of learning loss, unfinished learning, and higher dropout rates?